cst-rameez/core-v-mcu/docs/doc-src/ip-blocks/apb_fll_if.rst

 - At every positive edge of the clock the CSR CSRs are updated based on APB signals.
 - FW can update the below bitfields to any custom value as per their description before ref_clk_i is triggered.
 Otherwise, all the config values of CSRs to be updated to default.

-  - The S_DIV bitfields of SOC_DIV register.
+  - The S_DIV bitfields of SOC_DIV CSR.

-  - The F_DIV bitfields of CLUSTER_DIV register.
+  - The F_DIV bitfields of CLUSTER_DIV CSR.

-  - The P_DIV bitfields of PERIPH_DIV register.
+  - The P_DIV bitfields of PERIPH_DIV CSR.

-  - The R_DIV bitfields of REF_DIV register.
+  - The R_DIV bitfields of REF_DIV CSR.

 Output clock generation of the APB_PLL: